Sell your RSUs

 Maximize Return

-If you hold your RSU’s, you are betting that your company will return more than alternative investments.
-THIS IS A BIG MISS.
+If you hold your RSUs, you are betting that your company will return more than alternative investments.

-If you live and work in the Bay Area and had the luck/privilege to work at one of the few companies that has experienced outsized returns (Nvidia and Tesla come to mind) then bravo.
+If you live and work in the Bay Area and had the luck/privilege to work at one of the relatively few companies in the world that has experienced outsized returns (Nvidia, Tesla, Mag 7, etc...), then you are very fortunate.
 But why not own more than one?
-Own Nvidia, Tesla, Alphabet, Amazon and Apple.
-If you owned all five you would have returned 15x over the last 7 years.
-That’s an insane return.
+Own Nvidia, Tesla, Alphabet, Amazon, etc...
+If you owned all 7 you would have returned 950% over the last 7 years.
+That’s a phenomenal return and it's relatively diversified.

 BTW, I know I can pick the companies and make the data/conclusions do anything.
 Point is, it's hard to pick the super winners, and you’re generally going to maximize wealth and sleep better with a basket of companies.